 For parents and students seeking supplemental educational resources, IXL and Khan Academy are two of the most prominent names.
 Both offer extensive practice in math, language arts, science, and more - but they take very different approaches.
 In this comprehensive comparison, we will break down their methodologies, features, and costs, then reveal why StudyBoost is the #1 AI study tool for students who want personalized assistance with any learning platform.
+You may also want to explore our Brilliant vs Khan Academy comparison and our broader list of Khan Academy alternatives.

 Understanding IXL